Juvenile rheumatoid arthritis

 Some children with JRA may need surgery, including joint replacement.

 Children with only a few affected joints may have long periods with no symptoms.

 In many children, the disease will become inactive and cause very little joint damage.

 The more joints that are affected, the more severe the disease will be.
 It is less likely that symptoms will go away in these cases.
 These children more often have chronic pain, disability, and problems at school.

 - Wearing away or destruction of joints (can occur in patients with more severe JRA)

 - Uneven growth of an arm or leg

-- Loss of vision or decreased vision from chronic uveitis (this problem may be severe, even when the arthritis is not very severe)
+- or from chronic uveitis (this problem may be severe, even when the arthritis is not very severe)

 - Swelling around the heart (pericarditis)